wout/venster-external-dependencies/README.md

   - in case it's an iife variant, use `[VERSION].js` (e.g. `1.2.3.js`)
   - in case it's a module variant, use `[VERSION].module.js` (e.g. `1.2.3.module.js`)

-After merging the PR, we'll add the library to the list above and upload it to IPFS.
+After merging the PR, we'll upload it to IPFS and add the library to the list above.

 **Important**: Only `iife` or `module` variants of libraries are accepted.